 - I poll the audience ahead of time to get a sense of what is on their minds and what questions they want me to answer.
 Then I structure my talk around those points.

 - I stop and review every 10-15 minutes because let’s be honest – most people aren’t going to pay attention after 7 minutes.
-Most of what I say people won’t retain after an hour passes.
 I design my talks to support the retention of information.

 - I talk for a total of 30 minutes throughout the allotted time.
 The rest of the time is spent answering questions, roleplays, or other methods of having audience members participate actively.

 - I send participants home with a short list of takeaways to jog their memory.

 - I give the audience a quiz at the end.
 This is to promote retention, outline the key points, and correct any misunderstandings.

 - I use props and stunts depending upon your preferences (burning an insurance policy up on stage, chocolate fountain, karaoke skit)